SamPro07/Devops-Project/README.md

 ## Pipeline Configuration

-1. Clone this repository in a EC2 Instance where Jenkins is setted up & Configured:
+1. Clone this repository in a EC2 instance where Jenkins is setted up & configured:

     ```bash
     git clone https://github.com/your-username/your-repo.git